Photo of the sunset reflected off the window of our apartment on the Deepavali week. The dust is a major irritation here.

 The second time was not that painful as my family had now got accustomed to my travels and long stay abroad.
 However, I miss the moments the night before, cleaning and decorating the house and the morning where one would wake up early, take oil bath and after prayers, sit down for a hot thosai and spicy chicken curry.

 My wife has been telling that my son was more excited this year for Deepavali as he wanted to play fireworks.
 Shopping has been kept to a minimum and probably there will be some visits from friends and other family members.
 I hope that my son will enjoy his fireworks and without hurting himself.
 I recall me and my cousins doing crazier things with fireworks when we were young.

-Celebrating abroad is painful but it is soften a bit by friends who made the trouble to look for Indian Restaurant here in Tehran.
-We probably walked 3 kilometres before found one.
+Celebrating abroad is painful but the pain is softened a bit by friends who made the trouble to look for Indian Restaurant here in Tehran.
+We probably walked 3 kilometres before founding one near Safir Hotel.
 The restaurant tucked away near a hotel was well furnished with decorations of India.
-We were greeted by well dressed Punjabi man who we guess was also the manager of the restaurant.
+We were greeted by a well dressed Punjabi man who we guess was also the manager of the restaurant.

 For those who are celebrating Deepavali, Happy Deepavali and for the rest, I wish Happy Holidays…

 (To be continued)

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?